 Viral load is a measurement of how much HIV is present in your blood.
 A sample of blood is drawn and sent to a lab for testing.
 Results are expressed as the number of copies of the virus per milliliter of blood.
 Each virus is called a "copy" because HIV reproduces by making copies of itself (replicating).

 The viral load test gives a more accurate picture than a CD4+ cell count of what the virus is doing in your body at the moment.
 (The CD4+ test measures the effect HIV is having on your immune system.)
-The viral load test is used to help decide when to start treatment with medicines (antiretroviral therapy) and when to change antiretroviral medicines.
+The viral load test is used to help decide when to change antiretroviral medicines.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine